Isotopes of tellurium

 Naturally occurring tellurium on Earth consists of eight isotopes: 120, 122-126, 128, 130.
-The heaviest two have been found to be radioactive: ^{128}Te and ^{130}Te undergo double beta decay with half-lives of, respectively, 2.25×10^{24} years (the longest half-life of all nuclides proven to be radioactive) and 7.9×10^{20} years.
+The heaviest two have been found to be radioactive: ^{128}Te and ^{130}Te undergo double beta decay with half-lives of, respectively, 7.7×10^{24} years (the longest half-life of all nuclides proven to be radioactive) and 7.9×10^{20} years.
 Artificial radioisotopes of tellurium are known, with atomic masses that range from 104 to 142, of which the most stable is ^{121}Te with a half-life of 19.31 days.
 Several nuclear isomers have longer half-lives, the longest being ^{121m}Te with a half-life of 164.7 days.

 The very long-lived radioisotopes ^{128}Te and ^{130}Te are the two most common isotopes of tellurium.
 Of elements with at least one stable isotope, only indium and rhenium likewise have a radioisotope in greater abundance than a stable one.

 It has been claimed that electron capture of ^{123}Te was observed, but more recent measurements of the same team have disproved this.
 They have determined the half-life of ^{123}Te to be longer than 9.2 × 10^{16} years (or 2 × 10^{15} years without any theoretical assumptions).
-Its observational stability presents an apparent violation of the Mattauch isobar rule, the only other in nature involving ^{180m}Ta.
+Its observational stability presents one of only two apparent violations of the Mattauch isobar rule, the other involving ^{180m}Ta.

 ^{124}Te is used as the starting material in the production of certain radionuclides by a cyclotron or other particle accelerator, such as iodine-123 and iodine-124.

 With the exception of beryllium, tellurium is the lightest element observed to have isotopes capable of undergoing alpha decay, with isotopes ^{104}Te to ^{109}Te being seen to undergo this mode of decay.
 Some lighter elements, namely those in the vicinity of ^{8}Be, have isotopes with delayed alpha emission (following proton or beta emission) as a rare branch.